Types of blood tests and what they mean for your health

 A BMP checks for:

-Calcium, one of the body’s most important minerals.
-Calcium is essential for proper functioning of your nerves, muscles and heart.
+Calcium, which is one of the body’s most important minerals: Calcium is essential for proper functioning of your nerves, muscles and heart.

-BUN (blood urea nitrogen) and creatinine, waste products removed from your blood by your kidneys. sometimes the BUN can be higher if you are fasting for your blood work.
+Blood urea nitrogen (BUN) and creatinine are waste products removed from your blood by your kidneys: Sometimes the BUN can be higher if you are fasting for your bloodwork.

-GFR (glomerular filtration rate)- a calculation of your kidney function.
+Glomerular filtration rate (GFR): This is a calculation of your kidney function.

 The CMP includes the measures for the BMP (above) as well as proteins and substances related to how well the liver is performing.